Aaron Wheeler (soccer)

-Aaron Wheeler (born May 11, 1988) is an American soccer player who currently plays for Colorado Springs Switchbacks in the USL Championship.
+Aaron Wheeler (born May 11, 1988) is an American former professional soccer player who is currently an assistant coach for Hartford Athletic.

 Career

 College and amateur

 Wheeler attended Patapsco High School in Dundalk, Maryland, who he led to the 2005 Baltimore County championship title, and played three years of college soccer at Lenoir-Rhyne University before transferring to Towson University prior to his senior year.
 At Lenoir-Rhyne he was a two-time NSCAA All-South Atlantic Region First Team selection and a three-time All-South Atlantic Conference First Team member.

 During his college years Wheeler also played for the Hampton Roads Piranhas and Reading Rage in the USL Premier Development League.
 He was the 2009 PDL Most Valuable Player, and led the league in scoring, recorded a goal or an assist in 13 of 17 regular season and playoffs matches, and finished the 2009 campaign with 17 regular season goals.